mdabrowski1990/uds/docs/source/pages/knowledge_base/time_parameters.rst

 S3 :sub:`Client`
 ````````````````
-On the client side, the S3\ :sub:`Client` parameter defines the time interval for sending cyclical
+On the client side, the S3\ :sub:`Client` parameter defines the time interval for sending periodic
 :ref:`Tester Present <knowledge-base-service-tester-present>` request messages.
 This ensures that the server(s) the client communicates with do not exit the current diagnostic session
 due to inactivity.